inside, overlaps, touches occlusion queries

 else : setback(1) { all : Wall. | remainder : Window }

 In this example the house blocks are labeled "block" using the label operation.
 This label is used in the occlusion queries in the Tile rule.
-Now, windows will only be tested against occluder shapes that match the requested label and not against the automatically generated occluder shapes of the tree assets.
+Windows are then tested only against occluder shapes that match the requested label and not against the automatically generated occluder shapes of the tree assets.

 labels 4